arista-eosplus/ztpserver/docs/troubleshooting.rst

 ^^^^^^^^^^^^^^^^

 Ensure the bootstrap client is configured to log to syslog or XMPP via /usr/share/ztpserver/bootstrap/bootstrap.conf and include that output.
+Attempting to collect client side logs from the console frequently results in missing information due to scroll buffers or line length.

 Configuration Files
 ^^^^^^^^^^^^^^^^^^^